MaceroniMan/Watchbox/README.md

 def msg(message):
   print("Message send: " + message.msg) # prints out the message that was sent to the server
   print("From: " + message.uid) # prints out the uuid of the client that sent the message
+  message.reply("Sending a message back") # this adds a message directly to the clients que

 @watcher.onTimeout()
 def discon(uid):